 Internal Application Requirements (all in PDF format)

-- Research Statement (2 pages maximum, 12-point font): Outline your goals for the next five years and their importance.
-Relevant figures, images, or references may be included on a third page.
+- Research Statement (1400 words, 2 pages maximum, 12-point font, 1-inch margins): Outline your goals for the next five years and their importance.
+If there are relevant figures, images or references, please include these separately on a third page.

 - PI Curriculum Vitae